5348 Lanier Islands Parkway Buford, GA 30518

 • Grinding or clenching of teeth

-• Poor nutrition, obesity, or disease such as diabetes
+• Poor nutrition, obesity, or diseases such as diabetes

 Symptoms of Gum Disease